squaregoldfish/cpupi/README.md

 1. Number of CPU cores (integer)
 2. CPU usage (percent, float)
-3. Total RAM (bytes, integer)
-4. Used RAM (bytes, integer)
-5. Total swap (bytes, integer)
-6. Used swap (bytes, integer)
+3. Memory usage (percent, float)
+4. 1 minute load average (float)
+5. 5 minute load average (float)
+6. Total memory (Gibibytes, float)

+_The ordering is stupid because I'm a lazy programmer._

 An example string might be:

-`%madeleine:6_10.5_3890036736_2355015680_2147479552_1220452352`
+`%madeleine:6_34.7_72.2_3.14_3.28_3.6#`

-indicating that the client's hostname is madeleine, it has 6 CPU cores, and current CPU usage is 10.5%.
-The client has 3.62 Gibibytes of RAM, of which 2.19 Gibibytes is currently being used.
-The client is using 1.14 out of 2.19 Gibibytes of swap.
+indicating that the client's hostname is madeleine, it has 6 CPU cores, and current CPU usage is 34.7%.
+It has 3.6Gb RAM, of which 72.2% is in use.
+The 1 minute and 5 minute load averages are 3.14 and 3.28 respectively.

-The `%` symbol is simply used to indicate the start of a data string, and thus the end of a previous data string.
+The `%` and `#` symbols are used to indicate the start and end of a data string.
 This will allow the server to detect incomplete strings or other possible errors.

 ### Server
 The server will accept multiple connections from different clients.
 It will collect status strings from those clients (see above).
-It will choose which client's details to show according to its configuration.
+It will choose which client's details to show according to its configuration, which simply holds an ordered list of preferred hosts.